 - What is one thing that you know you have done in the past that you may be able to reintroduce into your life?

 - The best place to look for ideas is what has worked for you in the past.

-- Asking yourself the question “what would I be doing differently if I was where I wanted to be in life.”
+- Ask yourself the question “What would I be doing differently if I was where I wanted to be in life.”
 And then try it out for a day.

 - Don’t try and be a hero- start with small changes

 - Be Proud of how you have been trying to maintain balance and appreciate the work you have been doing on yourself.